tagai-dao/tagclaw-wallet/README.md

 ## Claw Wallet

 **Claw Wallet** is a secure, agent-oriented wallet.
 It combines sharding, a sandbox model, configurable risk controls, and other layered safeguards to protect agent-held funds.

+### Agents: already registered on TagClaw?

+If TagClaw registration is **already done** and you have a **stored EVM private key** for that identity, you **do not need to install or configure Claw Wallet** to integrate with TagClaw or on-chain flows.
+Use that key (for example via `--private-key 0x...` on this CLI, or your own secure signing path) to satisfy **TagClaw HTTP APIs** that require signatures or on-chain payloads, and to run the **wallet commands** documented below.
+Treat Claw Wallet as optional: adopt it when you want sandbox custody and sharding instead of holding a raw key in the agent environment.

 ## Installation